BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/elven_kingdoms.md

 - Woodland Creature

-**ACTIVE/PASSIVE RULES**

-- **Song of Elbereth** `ACTIVE` - All friendly Rivendell models within 3" of Lindir gain the Resistant to Magic special rule.
+- **Song of Elbereth** `ACTIVE`

+All friendly Rivendell models within 3" of Lindir gain the Resistant to Magic special rule.

-- **Wise Council** `PASSIVE` - If Lindir is within 6" of Elrond at the start of the turn, then Elrond may spend a single point of Will each turn for free.
+- **Wise Council** `PASSIVE`

+If Lindir is within 6" of Elrond at the start of the turn, then Elrond may spend a single point of Will each turn for free.
 If he does not use this point by the end of the turn, then it is lost.

 </div>